hackvana/hackvana-main/README.md

 hackvana-main
 =============

-A repository of files interesting to Hackvana customers.
+A repository of files of interest to Hackvana customers.